Why would this wonder drug be illegal?

 Booker’s Bill Seeks to:

-- Cut federal funding for state law enforcement and prison construction if a state disproportionately arrests low-income individuals and/or people of color for marijuana offenses.
+- Cut federal funding for state law enforcement and prison construction if a state has too many arrests on low-income individuals and/or people of color for marijuana offenses.

 - Provide for a process of expungement and re-sentencing for marijuana offenses at the federal level